-Where the Council has agreed with CCDU to receive specifically defined parcels of currently rateable land for the purposes of public realm (roads, footpaths, public spaces), these parcels will be subject to a 100% remission of rates from 1 July 2014.
+Where the Council has agreed with CCDU to receive specifically defined parcels of currently rateable land for the purposes of public realm (roads, footpaths, public spaces), these parcels will be subject to a 100% remission of rates.

 Qualifying land owned by CCDU.